Neo-Concepts/semantic_probe/README.md

 ## What It Does

-1. **Detects Stop Signs**: Identifies potentially weaponized terms from a curated list
+1. **Detects Semantic Patterns**: Identifies potentially weaponized terms from a curated list
-2. **Analyzes Context**: Examines surrounding words and sentiment
+2. **Analyzes Context**: Examines surrounding words, sentiment, and rhetorical function
+3. **Reveals Manipulation Techniques**: Shows categorical shutdown, threat amplification, and other patterns
-3. **Assesses Risk**: Evaluates overall manipulation likelihood
+4. **Assesses Risk**: Evaluates overall manipulation likelihood based on multiple factors

+## Conceptual Evolution

+**Semantic Stop Signs** → **Narrative Traps**

+Our analysis of real-world semantic warfare (like the Jaguar rebrand controversy) revealed that weaponized language doesn't just end conversations—it creates interpretive frameworks that predetermine how all future evidence will be understood.
+This tool helps identify both phenomena.

 ## Known Limitations